Manage the Logging Service

 - BizTalk Logging - Enable/Disable logging of Events with payload and context properties from Microsoft BizTalk Server

-Common problems not answered below can be found in the troubleshooting page.
+Common problems not answered below can be found on the Troubleshooting page.

 Nodinite keeps your Context secure; Unlike for example Microsoft BizTalk Server where the Context Properties are stored in clear text perfectly readable without any traces for SQL DBA's.